josefwegner/CMAKE_AOS4/README.md

 - /usr/include/foo.h
 - /usr/share/pkgconfig/foo.pc

 pkg-config will implicitly search in a list of default locations on your BUILD machine and when cross-compiling for AMIGA we do *not* want this to happen.
 It causes endless confusion.
-The solution is to set "CMAKE_FIND_ROOT_PATH" to the location of the directory containing the various .pc files.
+The solution is to set *CMAKE_FIND_ROOT_PATH* to the location of the directory containing the various .pc files.
 See section below about getting CMAKE to write out which paths it is searching for.
+This forces CMAKE to use the semi-colon separated list for both *find-package* and *find-library*; notice that this does not have an effect on finding binaries!
+This is useful though, since even during a cross compilation, tools such as SED etc are sometimes needed and there is nothing wrong with using SED from the build machine.

+Also realise that the variables *CMAKE_FIND_ROOT_PATH_MODE_PROGRAM*, *CMAKE_FIND_ROOT_PATH_MODE_LIBRARY*, *CMAKE_FIND_ROOT_PATH_MODE_INCLUDE* and *CMAKE_FIND_ROOT_PATH_MODE_PACKAGE* determine whether the value in CMAKE_FIND_ROOT_PATH should be used *find-program*, *find-library*, *find-find* and *find-package* are used.

+TODO: Figure out why CMAKE_FIND_ROOT_PATH is being suffixed with nonsense things like: /home/,/usr/include etc. For instance: "/home/rjd/projects/adtools_be/bin/../ppc-amigaos/SDK/local/newlib/bin/(lib)SDL2main(\.so|\.a)" is one of the locations searched for SDL2Main, so it takes the ROOT_PATH and appends a bunch of default paths.
+But..
+Why does it not just simply append /lib/(lib)SDL2main(\.so|\.a)?

 ### Debugging
+## Command line
 Pass ``--debug-find`` as a command line option to CMAKE to get it to write out which locations it searched for.
+## Using "printf"
+You can also use ``message( FATAL_ERROR "You can't do that" )`` to print out something and stop at that point.

 ### find_module
 The CMAKE pkg-config module is not the only way to find libraries though.
 Actually, from what I have read, I think it is discouraged since not everything comes with a .pc file.